-Retirement benefits for City employees are calculated using a formula that includes the employee's "final compensation," which is the employee's highest average monthly compensation, not including overtime, for any one year of earnings.
+Retirement benefits for City employees are calculated using a formula that includes the employee's "final compensation," which is the employee's highest average monthly compensation for any one year of earnings.

 The Charter requires employees to pay a percentage of their compensation to SFERS or CalPERS to help pay for retirement benefits they will receive.